trinodb/trino.io/_posts/2022-09-22-trino-summit-2022-teaser.md

 ## Register for the summit

-This years Trino Summit will be hosted at the Commonwealth Club in San Francisco, CA. In-person registration is limited to 250 seats so make sure you register quickly before spots run out!
+This year's Trino Summit will be hosted at the Commonwealth Club in San Francisco, CA. In-person registration is limited to 250 seats so make sure you register quickly before spots run out!